MinecraftHopper/MinecraftHopper/_help/dxdiag/index.markdown

 #### Step 5

 Press the "Paste!" option and it will redirect you to a URL with all the text you pasted.
-Copy the URL out of your address bar and visit one of the [technical support resources](https://minecrafthopper.net/help/technical-support-resources/).
+Copy the URL out of your address bar.
+If someone is helping you, send them the url, otherwise, visit one of the [technical support resources](https://minecrafthopper.net/help/technical-support-resources/).
 Give them a brief description of your issue along with the link to your DxDiag report.

 From there on, they will give you further instructions.